Dermaplaning at Home: The Step-by-Step Guide to “Shaving Your Face”

 You can judge it by: once your skin starts looking dull again, doesn’t feel as smooth, or you notice the tiny hairs coming back.

 You can be flexible, it is totally fine!

-So get your dermaplaning supplies ready, try it, and enjoy the results! (btw this page is a guide only – please do these treatments at your own risk).
+So get your dermaplaning supplies ready, try it, and enjoy the results! (btw this page is a guide only – if you have any concerns please see a professional).